-Neo-Nazis Are Planning A Concert For Hitler's Birthday In Poland
+Neo-Nazis Are Planning A Concert In Poland For Hitler's Birthday

-A multi-national neo-Nazi music festival called a "Night of Identity" is being planned in Poland to coincide with Hitler's birthday in April, the news outlet Gazeta Wyborcza reported this week, with participation of bands from countries including the United States and Germany.
+A multinational neo-Nazi music festival called a "Night of Identity" is being planned in Poland to coincide with Hitler's birthday in April, the news outlet Gazeta Wyborcza reported this week, with participation of bands from countries including the United States and Germany.

 The report comes as Poland is under fire from historians and Jewish organizations for a new law that criminalizes saying Poland has responsibility for the Holocaust.
 Lawmakers want Poland, which lost 6 million people during World War II, to be remembered as solely a victim of the Nazi troops that occupied the country.
 But some Poles were complicit in the deaths of some of the 3 million Jews who were among the dead.

-Gazeta Wyborcza reported that the April concert is being organized by a group called Club 28, which has ties to the international neo-Nazi organization Blood and Honor.
+Gazeta Wyborcza reported that the April concert is being organized by a group called Club 28, which has ties to the international neo-Nazi organization Blood & Honor.
 The event is to include international white power bands including the US's H8 Machine and Germany's Heiliger Krieg.
 In December, a flyer for a "Night of Identity" concert was posted on a Facebook page for H8 Machine, but only listed the location as "somewhere in Europe."

 Poland has become an increasingly important hub for nationalist parties and neo-fascist organizations in recent years.
 In November, an official march celebrating Poland's Independence Day included contingents from foreign organizations like Italian neo-fascist group Forza Nuova.